 Haul Points

-Beyond the larger considerations, there are a few other features that differentiate the rock climbing daypacks.
+Beyond the larger considerations, there are a few other features that differentiate these packs.
 Chimneys and hard crux pitches can call for hauling a pack.
-The Linked and Creek 20 have two sturdy loops designed for this job.
+The Mountain Hardwear Multi-Pitch 20 has two sturdy loops designed for this job, as do the Creek 20 and the Skyline 17.
 The single haul loop found on other packs will be sufficient for most climbers most of the time.
 It's possible to rig these packs with more haul points using the shoulder straps or other attachment points, a sling, and a little creativity.

-Hip beltsEight of the packs we tested have removable hip belts.
-Two have no hip belt at all, and one comes with it permanently attached.
-Many of our testers want a hip belt some - but not all - of the time.
-Unless you know your hip belt preference, we suggest you choose one of those eight and experiment for yourself.
+Eleven of the packs we tested have removable hip belts; usually an unpadded piece of skinny webbing.
+The OR Payload 18 has no hip belt at all, and the Petzl Bug comes with it permanently attached.
+Many of our testers want a hip belt some — but not all — of the time.
+Unless you know your hip belt preference, we suggest you choose an option with one you can remove and experiment for yourself.

 Fit

-Though it's very important, fit is incredibly difficult to convey with words.
-After you've made a decision based on the above criteria, consider fit.
-If at all possible, try the pack on at your local climbing shop.
+Though it's a paramount consideration, fit varies greatly from climber to climber, and no online review can tell you how a pack will fit your body.
+Try packs on at your local climbing shop if at all possible.
 Some online retailers have generous return policies that can help.
 It's important that your choice is tuned into your back length.
 The bottom of the pack should ride above your hips.
-If it's too long it will obstruct access to the rear gear loops on your harness or the back of your helmet will hit the top of the pack when you look up.
+If it's too long, it will obstruct access to the rear gear loops on your harness, or the back of your helmet will hit the top of the pack when you look up.

 Value

 The last decision to make is how much you're willing to spend.
-Premium packs can cost over $80, which might be more than occasional multi-pitchers are willing to spend.
-It's entirely possible to climb comfortably with the $40 Flash 18 or many other affordable, non-sport-specific, packs.
-Though the reverse is also true, most of our tester packs work well on a day hike, mountain bike ride, or day at the ski area.
-If you don't plan to haul or climb in areas with coarse rock, then the added durability and features of the nicer packs may not be worth the cost.
+Premium packs can cost well over $80, which might be more than occasional multi-pitchers are willing to spend.
+It's entirely possible to climb comfortably with the many less expensive, non-sport-specific packs out there.
+The reverse is also true; most of our tester packs work well on a day hike, mountain bike ride, or day at the ski area.
+If you don't plan to haul or climb many long routes in the first place, then the added durability and features of the nicer packs may not be worth it.